deepal/tscore/readme.md

 ![](https://img.shields.io/travis/dpjayasekara/tscore/master.svg?style=flat-square)
 [![The MIT License](https://img.shields.io/badge/license-MIT-orange.svg?style=flat-square)](http://opensource.org/licenses/MIT)

 TSCore is a dependency injection container to develop REST APIs with NodeJS.
-In comes with a built-in http server powered by Express.j.
+In comes with a built-in http server powered by Express.js.
 TSCore is completely written in TypeScript, and comes all the type definitions built in.

 ### Why do you need it?